Kevin Lowe (lacrosse): Club Lacrosse Career

-Both Kevin Lowe and Darren Lowe played post-collegiate lacrosse for the famed Long Island-Hofstra lacrosse club.
-The Lowe brothers were well known for their “high IQ” patient offensive style.
-Both brothers played for the Long Island-Hofstra lacrosse club in the storied 1996 USCLA Championship (held at Cabrini College) victory over the highly favored Team Toyota which featured Quint Kessenich, Gary Gait, and Paul Gait.
+Kevin Lowe and his brother, Darren Lowe, played post-collegiate lacrosse for the Long Island-Hofstra lacrosse club.
+In 1996, they were members of the team that defeated Team Toyota in the USCLA Championship at Cabrini College.
+Team Toyota included Quint Kessenich, Gary Gait and Paul Gait.

 Professional career

 Lowe played in the indoor National Lacrosse League from 1995 to 2001 and the outdoor Major League Lacrosse from 2003 to 2006.
 He played with the New York Saints of the NLL in 1995, 1996, 2000 and 2001.
 Then he played in the MLL with the Long Island Lizards in 2003 and 2004 and the Philadelphia Barrage in 2006.
 In 2003, he was selected to his first MLL All-Star Game, he was injured and instead served as an assistant coach during the game.
 He was leading the league in assists and had tied the league single-game assists record (6) prior to injury.
 He and his brother were teammates for the United States at the 2002 World Lacrosse Championship, where they won the championship.
 In the semifinal match against the Iroquois Nation, he scored four goals and had an assist.
 His overtime goal in the 2003 MLL Championship game earned the Long Island Lizards the Steinfeld Cup.
 It occurred only 22 seconds into the overtime period to give the Lizards the victory over the Baltimore Bayhawks whom they had met in each of the first three MLL championships.
 Lowe scored four goals and added an assist in the 15-14 victory to earn the MLL Championship MVP award.
 Lowe, who was second in the MLL with 20 assists, injured his knee during the 2004 season and missed the rest of the year.